• Skip to primary navigation

 • Stir in the curry powder and then the red lentils and add the stock/water.

-• Season with salt and then bring to a simmer and simmer for 20-25minutes until the vegetables and lentils are tender.
+• Season with salt and black pepper and then bring to a simmer and simmer for 20-25minutes until the vegetables and lentils are tender.

 • Add the coconut milk and heat through for a couple of minutes, then turn off the heat and blend until smooth with a stick blender.